himanshugoswamiii/Userfacet-OA/README.md

 You've 3 methods for calculating similarities

-> Note: I've not covered everythin in this sample.
+> Note: I've not covered everything in this sample usage.
 Please see the interactive documentation for all the options